10 min

 Focus on simple meals cooked on a single pan:

-• Sheet pan sausage and vegetables
+• Sheet pan sausage and vegetables (everything roasts together)

-• Skillet chicken thighs with broccoli
+• Skillet chicken thighs with broccoli (sear chicken, add broccoli, done)

-• Baked salmon with asparagus
+• Baked salmon with asparagus (one pan, 20 minutes)

-• Ground beef and cabbage skillet
+• Ground beef and cabbage skillet (my personal lazy dinner favorite)

 Strategy 3: The Leftover Transformation

-Cook once, eat twice (or three times):
+Cook once, eat twice or three times with different flavors:

 Strategy 4: The Freezer-Friendly Approach

-Make double batches and freeze half:
+Make double batches and freeze half for future you:

-• Keto casseroles
+• Keto casseroles (portion before freezing)

-• Soup and stews
+• Soups and stews (freeze in individual servings)

-• Meatballs and burger patties
+• Meatballs and burger patties (freeze raw or cooked)

-• Breakfast egg muffins
+• Breakfast egg muffins (grab and microwave)

 Strategy 5: The Minimal Prep Plan

-• Use pre-cut vegetables when budget allows
+• Use pre-cut vegetables when budget allows (yes, they’re more expensive, that’s the convenience tax)

 Sample Weekly Menu